 In my early Christian life I approached prayer as if it was a kind of tool to get God to do what I wanted.
 When I was in trouble, he was there to help me out if I asked him.
 He was there to give me all the good things of this life, if I asked him.
 He was there for healing, if I asked him.
 God was at my beck-and-call.

 Of course, he could say no or not yet, but if he did, I was a bit suspicious that maybe I didn't ask in the right way.
 I may not have had enough faith.
 I may not have persisted enough.
 I obviously needed to get rid of all my doubts and then wear him down.
 But then he may have said no to work our his sovereign purposes.
 Maybe I needed to be taught a lesson.
-A bit like an article that appeared once in Southern Cross where a young wife was trying to find some reason for the death of her husband.
+A bit like an article I once read where a young wife was trying to find some reason for the death of her husband.
 She concluded that God had taken him to strengthen her Christian life.
 She was drifting and so God killed her husband to bring her back.
 An interesting point of view!